-IMPORTANT: Use ONLY oil filters from the engine manufacturer (Kohler P/N 12-050-01 S).
-Aftermarket oil filters may not seal properly and/ or may not have the correct pressure relief valve for proper lubrication.
+IMPORTANT: Use ONLY oil filters from the engine manufacturer.
+Aftermarket oil filters may not seal properly and/or may not have the correct pressure relief valve for proper lubrication.

-- 7. Install the new oil filter on the engine.
-Turn the filter clockwise until the rubber gasket contacts the sealing surface, then tighten an additional 3/4 to 1 turn. - 8.
+- Install the new oil filter on the engine.
+Turn the oil filter clockwise until the rubber gasket contacts the sealing surface, then tighten the filter an additional 1/2 to 3/4 turn. - 8.
 Close the oil drain valve and tighten until snug.
 Do not overtighten. - 9.
 Fill the crankcase with new, clean oil.
 Use only crankcase lubricants recommended by the engine manufacturer.
 Refer to Specifications in this manual or the engine owner's manual.
 Use the recommended oil viscosity for the expected ambient temperature.
 Oil with the correct viscosity will aid starting in cold weather and assure proper lubrication in hot weather.
-Fill to FULL mark on the dipstick.
-Crankcase capacity is 1.9 quarts (1.8 liters) when changing oil and filter.
+Fill to FULL mark on the dipstick; crankcase capacity is 1.9 quarts (1.8 liters) when changing oil and filter.

 IMPORTANT: Check the dipstick reading before adding the last 1/2 pint of oil and fill only to the FULL mark.
-The oil level should never be above the FULL mark on the dipstick; overfilling CAN result in engine overheating, loss of power, and possible engine damage.
+The oil level should never be over the FULL mark on the dipstick; overfilling can result in engine overheating and loss of power.